Spudds/Isolation-Bot/README.md

-A very epic bot used in the Isolation Bunker server.
+A very epic bot used in a server for my friends and I.